etalab/transport-site/README.md

 And access it at http://localhost:5000

-You can do code changes in the repository, those changes will be applied with hot reload.
+You can make changes in the repository and those will be applied with hot reload.

 You can run any `mix` command with:

-`docker-compose run -e MIX_ENV=test web mix test`
+`docker-compose run web mix <cmd>`

 For the tests you also need to add an environment variable: